rhavymaia/flask_vseducitec/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/rhavymaia/flask_vseducitec/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Flask e SQlite
 # Flask
 Disponibiliza na Internet, via HTTP, o acesso a funções das aplicações.
 Não utiliza bibliotecas de terceiros: microframework.
 Disponível em: https://flask.palletsprojects.com/.